conveyor-mq/conveyor-mq/README.md

 ### Queue worker

-A queue worker is responsible for taking enqueued tasks off of the queue, and processing them.
+A [worker](https://jasrusable.github.io/conveyor-mq/index.html#createworker) is responsible for taking enqueued tasks off of the queue and processing them.

 ```js
 const { createWorker } = require('conveyor-mq');